bibanon/bibanon/Denko.md

-The heart-wrenching story of how a [[NEET]] who knows next to nothing about love overcomes his shyness and gets a beautiful loving girlfriend with the help of his friends on 2ch.
+The (less than heartwarming) story of how a [[NEET]] who knows next to nothing about love overcomes his shyness and gets a beautiful loving girlfriend with the help of his friends on 2ch.

 Along the way, he learns about hamsters, spaghetti, and how to write the perfect love letter.
-These chronicles will forever be placed next to stories such as Densha Otoko.
+It's a spiritual sequel to [[Densha Otoko]]; though more like a darker deconstruction.

 ### Characters
 + **OP**: A kind, but naive NEET in college who loves Denko a little too much.
 Or maybe not enough, depending on your view.